NubPaws/ChatApp/README.md

 To run the chat application you'll need to `cd` into the `chat-app` folder and run `npm start` to launch the React application, it will automatically open up in your default browser.
 Make sure to run the backend server first.

 # About
-This project attempts to make a chat application that will be accessible on multiple platforms:

-* Web browser
-* Desktop app
+This is a chat application project.
+The application can be ran both a browser (via accessing the server's url) and through an Android app.

+To create the application, the following technologies and languages were used:
+### Front end
+  * Node.js using React.js.
+  * WebSockets to connect to the backend server.
+### Backend
+  * Node.js using Express.js.
+    * Exposing REST API endpoints.
+    * Displaying the React.js application to the front end.
+  * MongoDB using NoSQL database for data storage and retrival.
+  * WebSockets to connect to web clients.
+  * Firebase Cloud Messaging to connect to android clients.
-* Android app
+### Android app:
+  * The app was made using Java with OOP design principles and event driven programming.
+  * Retrofit2 for REST API end point access.
+  * Room for local SQL database storage.
+  * Firebase Cloud Messaing for direct/instant communication with the backend.

-In this chat app, users will be able to register a new accounts and log into their account.
-By doing so, users may chat with each other.
+In this chat app, users can register a new accounts and log into their account and chat with one another (assuming they are on the same server).

-As it stands now there exists a working website that can be downloaded and deployed.
-Running the server with an existing MongoDB database is also possible using the instructions defined at the top.
+As it stands now the project is fully built with a supported web client and an androind client that can be ran, connected to and used.

-The website currently is fully functional and operational.
-Chat messages update in live and you can create new accounts and add accounts based on their usernames.

 # Credits
 Most images are from [wikimedia.org](https://commons.wikimedia.org) and fall under free use.